Restrictions easing in US and Europe amid disaster in India

 But with more-contagious variants taking hold, efforts are underway to boost vaccination efforts, which have begun to lag.
 The average number of doses given per day fell 27% from a high of 3.26 million on April 11 to 2.37 million last Tuesday, according to the Centers for Disease Control and Prevention.

-In Detroit, officials began going door-to-door to persuade residents to get immunized.
-And Massachusetts Gov. Charlie Baker announced plans to close four of seven mass vaccination sites by the end of June in favor of a more targeted approach.
+In Detroit, teams from the city’s health department have knocked on nearly 5,000 doors since the weekend to persuade people to get immunized.
+And Massachusetts’ governor announced plans to close four of seven mass vaccination sites by the end of June in favor of a more targeted approach.

 “My plea to everyone: Get vaccinated now, please,” President Joe Biden said in Norfolk, Virginia.
 He stressed that he has worked hard to make sure there are more than 600 million doses of vaccine — enough for all Americans to get both doses.